charleskawczynski/BetweenFlags.jl/docs/src/Functions/Greedy.md

 ```

 ## Note
-These functions are effectively replace-able by regex.
+These functions are effectively replaceable by regex.
 They do, however,
 provide a nice interface.
 The level-based functions are not, in general,
-replace-able by regex (as far as I know).
+replaceable by regex.